 7. YNAB is Now Simpler for Your Friends & Family to Learn

 Consider this: the budgeting newbie.
 The friend that you told about YNAB, but has deleted the app three times.
 The coworker that said it was too complicated to figure out.
 The person you wanted to tell about YNAB but hesitated because…well, it was too complicated to figure out.
 If creating a budget seems insurmountable, imagine how tricky the idea of sticking to a budget would feel?
 These changes, honestly, started for them.

 The app now meets people right where they are in this new learning-driven design.
-New users build their first budget by starting with what comes naturally—creating a list of expenses.
+New users build their first budget by starting with what comes naturally—creating a list of living expenses.
 From there, they distribute their money, can see how much they need, and learn Rule One—all in an intuitive, step-by-step path to establishing personal finance habits that lead to meeting long term goals.